 Director, Market Risk Management & Risk Methodology

-Adolfo Montoro FRM, is a Director within Deutsche Bank's Risk Methodology department in London.
-He currently leads the FRTB Methodology team and represents DB in the Industry Working Group supporting elements of the FRTB implementation and advocacy.
+Adolfo Montoro FRM, is a Director within Deutsche Bank's Market Risk Management & Risk Methodology department in London.

 Anna Holten Møller